Darkglass-Electronics/Plugin-Dev-Setup/BUILDING-DOCKER.md

 See [BUILDING-LINUX.md](BUILDING-LINUX.md) for instructions on how to build when using Linux.

-NOTE: This document is a WORK IN PROGRESS!
-Please bare with us while we set up all the documentation, examples and tools.

 ### Step 0: Install docker

 Before we start building we need to install [docker](https://www.docker.com/), as the cross-compilation steps are meant to be used under a Linux host, and docker is a nice and common way to achive that.